MedARC-AI/fMRI-reconstruction-NSD/README.md

 3. Retrieving images from brain activity either from the test set or via LAION-5B (src/Retrieval_Evaluation.ipynb)
 4. Evaluating reconstructions against the ground truth images according to low- and high-level image metrics (src/Reconstruction_Metrics.ipynb)

-The Jupyter notebooks are configured such that they can be run interactively (.ipynb) or via command-line with argparse arguments (.py).
+All the above Jupyter notebooks also have corresponding python (.py) files which can be run via the command-line.

 This repo also contains code for mapping brain activity to the variational autoencoder of Stable Diffusion (src/train_autoencoder.py).